Contact Ussite maplink to home page

 Buying an Electric Guitar

-If you can't wait to crank up the volume and play your favorite rock and metal riffs, then an electric guitar is for you.
-Electric guitars all have one thing in common -- they need an amplifier to generate sound.
-So to get started, you'll need to buy the guitar, an amplifier, a guitar cable (to connect the guitar to the amplifier) and a case.
-You don't need a guitar strap right away because during your lessons you'll be sitting with the guitar resting on your lap.
-But if you want to stand up and play like your favorite musicians, then you'll need a strap, too.
+If you can't wait to crank up the volume and play your favourite riffs, then an electric guitar is for you.
+Electric guitars need an amplifier to generate sound.
+So you'll need to buy the guitar, an amplifier, a guitar cable (to connect the guitar to the amplifier), and a case.
+You don't need a guitar strap because you'll be sitting with the guitar resting on your lap during your lessons.
+But if you want to stand up and play like your favourite musicians, then you'll need a strap, too.

 your instrument ...